Home

 He threw his head back and laughed.
 I got the feeling he'd been asked that one a few times before.

-He told me that there was a time once when he was just like everyone else - when he instructed his kickers to tee it up and kick it deep.
-And then one time, after an opponent had run a kickoff back for a touchdown, he had applied his intelligence to the problem, and had come up with his solution - don't kick it to their return man!
+He told me that there was a time once when he was just like everyone else - when he had his kickers tee it up and kick it deep.
+And then one time, after an opponent had run a kickoff back for a touchdown, he applied his intelligence to the problem, and came up with his solution - don't kick it to their return man!

 Let the opponents spend all the time they wanted to, he figured.
 Let them work on their kick return.
-But they wouldn't get a chance to use it against him.
+But they wouldn't get a chance to use it against his team.

-So I went back to that night when I sat next to Coach Olivar and got the benefit of his wisdom.
-And from that point on - some time around 1980, it was - I made the decision never again to kick it deep, and since then, I have seen exactly one kick returned against one of my teams.
+So in my mind I went back to that night when I'd sat next to Coach Olivar and gotten the benefit of his wisdom.
+And from that point on - some time around 1980, it was - I made the decision never again to kick it deep.
+Since then, I've seen exactly one kick returned all the way against one of my teams.
 It was 1996, and the kicker got a little carried away - and kicked it deep!
-And less than 20 seconds into the game, we were down, 7-0.
+And, less than 20 seconds into the game, we were down, 7-0.

 I have, though, done one thing that Coach Olivar didn't do.
-I have carefully explained to all my players why I do it the way I do, and I explain to them that I'm telling them so they'll know what to say when Dad or Uncle Charlie ask why we never kick it high and deep,
+I have made sure to tell all my players why I do what I do, and I explain to them that I'm telling them so they'll know what to say when Dad or Uncle Charlie ask why we never kick it high and deep,

-Finally, though, he began to feel pressure from alumni and administration to move to New Haven full-time, even to the point of offering to arrange a transfer of his business to New Haven or Hartford.
-He declined, however, and resigned following the 1962 season.
+Finally, though, he began to feel pressure from alumni and administration to move to New Haven full-time, even to the point of their offering to arrange a transfer of his business to New Haven or Hartford.
+He declined, however, and following the 1962 season, resigned his position.
 He was only 47 years old, but he returned to his home in his beloved Southern California to devote full-time to his life insurance business, and never coached again.

 Never officially, that is.
 He was, however, instrumental in helping UCLA, one of the last of the major single-wing teams, convert to the more modern T-formation.